kurves/Deploy-Infrastructure-as-Code-IaC/README.md

 7. You will need 2 Routing Tables, one named Public and the other one Private

+8. Both subnets need to be /24 in size.

 ## 2. Infrastructure Diagrams

 This is required to draw a web app architechture diagrams for AWS.